Ross-Kerr and Wood's Canadian Nursing Issues & Perspectives - Elsevier eBook on VitalSource, 6th Edition

 Elsevier eBook on VitalSource

-Get an in-depth look at where nursing’s most timely issues and trends all began with Ross-Kerr and Wood’s Canadian Nursing: Issues & Perspectives, 6th Edition.
+Give your students a meaningful and timely background on the issues in Canadian nursing with Ross-Kerr and Wood’s Canadian Nursing: Issues & Perspectives, 6th Edition.
 This extensively updated, engaging text examines the latest issues and trends in Canadian nursing, along with the history which laid the groundwork for where nursing in Canada is now and can be in the future.
 Comprehensive coverage includes everything from the development of the profession of nursing in Canada to discussions of nursing knowledge, nursing research, and the theoretical foundations of modern nursing.
 The authors also examine issues in the delivery of nursing care as well as nursing education, credentialing, standards of care, entry to practice, informatics, and much more.
-In addition to its relevant and cutting-edge content additions, this new dual-colour sixth edition boasts a wealth of new reader-friendly learning features, easy-to-follow explanations, consistent chapter formatting, and extensive visual updates to help you better engage with content and apply learning.
+In addition to its relevant and cutting-edge content additions, this new dual-colour sixth edition boasts a wealth of new student-friendly learning features, easy-to-follow explanations, consistent chapter formatting, and extensive visual updates to help students better engage with content and apply their learning.

 - Comprehensive coverage of Canadian-specific nursing issues includes Canadian statistics, research, and legislation.

 - Wealth of reader-friendly in-text learning features include Apply Content Knowledge boxes that provide focused opportunities for reflection and discussion, and Research Focus boxes that highlight current research to help make content more applicable and relevant.

 - UPDATED!
 Detailed references at the end of each chapter give you a direct path to further learning on a particular topic.

 - Clear writing style, logical content organization, and consistent chapter formatting helps you better learn and retain complex chapter information.

 - Thoughtful end-of-chapter features including chapter summaries and critical thinking questions help you gauge your mastery of chapter concepts.